mainkoon81/DCU_project-01-Competition-MediaEval/README.md

    - Goal: Build systems that are capable of predicting how memorable a video is, by computing for each video a **memorability score**.
 Participants are required to train computational models capable of inferring **memorability from visual content**.
 These 10,000 videos were split into 8,000 videos for the development set and 2,000 videos for the test set.
 They were extracted from raw footage used by professionals when creating content.
 Of 7s-duration each, they are varied and contain different scenes types.

    - A. Datasets Available
+       - __1.Caption dataset:__ (6000 x 2)
-       - __1.Caption dataset:__ it has the video's `name` given as videoX.webm, and each video also comes with its original title.
+         - it has the video's `name` given as videoX.webm, and each video also comes with its original title.
 These titles can often be interpreted as a list of tags (textual metadata) that might be useful to infer the memorability of the videos.
 Participants are free to use them or not.

        - __2.pre-computed content descriptors:__
          - a) video-dedicated features